sensy-one/S1-Pro-Multi-Sense/README.md

 ## 🌬 CO₂ Calibration (SCD40 Add-on)

-The Sensirion SCD40 calibrates itself automatically during normal use.
 For faster or more precise calibration, you can use the Forced Calibration button in Home Assistant.

 **To calibrate manually:**